NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 **Conclusion:** The framework works.
 "Ignored" captures legitimate needs at risk of being unmet — even when no one is at fault.
 Consequences exist even without wrongdoing.
 The cost of the impasse is real.

-## 4.2 Stress Test: Latent and Future Conflict

-**Question:** Can this framework handle latent conflict (tension that hasn't erupted) or future conflict (anticipated)?

-**Answer:** Yes.
-The Time dimension (Past, Present, Future) explicitly covers this:

-- **Future mode:** Your map is a hypothesis.
-You are simulating, not resolving.
-You can Map, project Check, prepare Judgment, rehearse Decision — but Action is not yet possible.
-Simulation is preparation, not resolution.
-- **Latent conflict:** If tension exists but consequences cannot be named, it's either not yet a conflict worth resolving, or you haven't looked hard enough.
-The framework prompts deeper investigation.

-## 4.3 Stress Test: The Bad Actor

-**Question:** What if the other party is actively gaming the framework?

-*[PLACEHOLDER: To be developed — addresses strategic misrepresentation, exaggerated costs, manipulation]*

-## 4.4 Stress Test: The Asymmetry of Power

-**Question:** What if a child fights a parent, or a citizen fights a state?

-*[PLACEHOLDER: To be developed — addresses structural vs operational distinction, power imbalance]*

-## 4.5 Stress Test: The Irreversible Past

-**Question:** How do you apply Action when damage cannot be undone?

-*[PLACEHOLDER: To be developed — addresses the Gaps audit when repair is impossible]*

 ---